OpenBuildings/jam/guide/jam/associations.md

 #### foreign_default

-When using the `dependent` option you can set it as `Jelly_Association::NULLIFY`, but if you want to set a specific value instead of 0 to the "nullified" items - you can set it with the `foreign_default` option.
+When using the `dependent` option you can set it as `Jam_Association::NULLIFY`, but if you want to set a specific value instead of 0 to the "nullified" items - you can set it with the `foreign_default` option.
 By default it is 0.

 #### inverse_of